Dr. SAOVAROS JANSISYANONT

 In addition to keeping children's oral health clean, parents should wipe and brush their children’s teeth with toothpaste containing 1,000 ppm fluoride in appropriate amounts for their age.

-Parents should pay attention to maintaining their children's oral health to ensure they are cavity-free, which also impacts their physical and mental well-being.
+Parents should focus on maintaining their children's oral health to ensure they are cavity-free, as this also impacts their physical and mental well-being.

 A: You can use a small, soft-bristled toothbrush specifically designed for infants.
 Brush gently with a tiny amount of fluoride toothpaste.
 After brushing, wipe off any excess fluoride and toothpaste with a cloth.